Amber heat-health alert issued for all regions in England as temperatures climb

 An official heatwave is recorded when areas reach a certain temperature for three consecutive days, with thresholds varying from 25C to 28C in different parts of the UK.

+“Winds remain fairly light and a warmer day all round across the east coast as temperatures arrive around 24C, but 28C for Liverpool, Leeds, 23C for Glasgow and Edinburgh, Belfast coming in around 24C, 28C likely across Bristol as well as Cardiff.

+“But for east Wales, the Midlands, down towards the South East we could see temperatures peaking around 30C, so feeling hot here.”

-A number of charities have also issued warnings about the potential risks of hotter weather.
+A number of charities have issued warnings about the potential risks of hotter weather.

+St John Ambulance urged the public to familiarise themselves with the signs of heat exhaustion and heat stroke and to learn how to respond.

+It comes after a survey of 1,002 adults in England revealed more than half do not know the difference between “life-threatening” heat stroke, which requires a 999 call, and heat exhaustion, which can be treated by cooling and hydrating a patient.

 The British Heart Foundation is encouraging people with heart conditions to take precautions such as staying cool and keeping hydrated to minimise potential health risks during a heatwave, saying the heat can put extra strain on the heart.